Pittsburgh funerals continue after Trump visit and protests

-Funerals will be held Wednesday for three of the victims killed in the massacre at a Pittsburgh synagogue, a day after President Donald Trump encountered hundreds of protesters when he quietly paid his respects.
+Members of Pittsburgh's grief-stricken Jewish community braced for another round of funerals Wednesday for victims of the synagogue massacre, a day after President Donald Trump encountered hundreds of protesters when he came to town to pay his respects.

-Melvin Wax, Irving Younger and Joyce Fienberg will be laid to rest.
-They were among 11 people who died in the shooting rampage Saturday at the Tree of Life synagogue.
-Robert Gregory Bowers, a 46-year-old truck driver who authorities say raged against Jews, was arrested on federal hate-crime charges that could bring the death penalty.
+Melvin Wax, 87, Irving Younger, 69, and Joyce Fienberg, 75, were to be laid to rest as part of a weeklong series of services for the 11 people killed in a shooting rampage at the Tree of Life synagogue Saturday.
+It was the deadliest attack on Jews in U.S. history.

-Pittsburgh began burying the dead on Tuesday, with funerals for a beloved family doctor, a pillar of the congregation, and two 50-something brothers known as the Rosenthal "boys."
-Thousands of mourners jammed a synagogue, a Jewish community center and a third, undisclosed site for the first in a weeklong series of funerals for victims of the deadliest anti-Semitic attack in U.S. history.
+Pittsburgh began burying its dead on Tuesday, with thousands of mourners jamming a synagogue, a Jewish community center and a third, undisclosed site for the funerals of a beloved family doctor, a pillar of the congregation, and two intellectually disabled brothers in the 50s who were known as "the boys."

-Trump, meanwhile, arrived to shouting, chanting protesters with signs such as "It's your fault" and "Words matter," alleging that bigots are being emboldened by his bellicose language.
-Pennsylvania's governor and the mayor of Pittsburgh declined to join him during the visit.

-With Tree of Life still cordoned off as a crime scene, more than 1,000 people poured into Rodef Shalom, one of the city's oldest and largest synagogues, to mourn Cecil and David Rosenthal, ages 59 and 54.

-"The entire world is sharing its grief with you, so you don't walk alone," Myers, his voice quivering, told the Rosenthals' parents and other family members.

-The brothers were widely known as "the boys," the Rosenthals' sister, Diane Hirt, noted.
-"They were innocent like boys, not hardened like men," she said.

-She said Cecil — a gregarious man with a booming voice who was lightheartedly known as the mayor of Squirrel Hall and the "town crier" for the gossip he managed to gather — would have especially enjoyed the media attention this week, a thought that brought laughter from the congregation.
+The brothers were both active at Tree of Life, with Cecil the more gregarious of the two, a man with a booming voice who was known as the "mayor" of the city's Squirrel Hill neighborhood and the "town crier" for the gossip he managed to gather.

-Dr. Jerry Rabinowitz's funeral was held at the Jewish Community Center in the city's Squirrel Hill section, the historic Jewish neighborhood where the rampage took place.
-Two police vehicles were posted at a side door and two at the main entrance.

-A line stretched around the block as mourners — some in white medical coats, others wearing yarmulkes, black hats or head scarves — passed beneath blue Romanesque arches into the brick building.
+"They were innocent like boys, not hardened like men," the Rosenthals' sister, Diane Hirt, told mournerse.

+With Tree of Life still cordoned off as a crime scene, the man arrested in the attack, 46-year-old truck driver Robert Gregory Bowers, was behind bars, awaiting a hearing Thursday on federal hate-crime charges that could bring the death penalty.
+Authorities said he raged against Jews during the rampage.

 The 66-year-old Rabinowitz was a go-to doctor for HIV patients in the epidemic's early and desperate days, a physician who always hugged his patients as they left his office.